Lionex/ai-safety/slides/priors/scope.md

 ## Scope

+- Bias
 - Algorithm overview
-- Skip-gram negative sampling
 - Key insights

 note:

+- define bias in terms of the paper's focus
 - high-level view of the word2vec _algorithms_
-- quick, in-depth view of the skip-gram negative sampling case
 - key takeaways and insights relevant for